gmoshiko/stack-monitoring/README.md

 * Prometheus Server
 * Graphite

-everything will be provisioned using the stack tool.py included in this repo.
+everything will be provisioned using the stacktool.py included in this repo.
 The stack builds on top Ubuntu VM using Vagrant to provision, docker & Docker Swarm to run the services.
 after installing the stack you can access it via http://localhost:port